 Step 3.
 Launch XAMPP through the Terminal.

 Starting XAMPP in Debian is very much easy.
-To start the XAMPP from terminal on Debian run following command:
+To start the XAMPP from the terminal on Debian run the following command:

 Congratulation, you have learned how to install and configure XAMPP on Debian 10 Buster.
-If you have any question, please leave a comment below.
+If you have any questions, please leave a comment below.